Magnesium recommended dosage

 Magnesium oxide is widely available in supermarkets, drug stores and vitamin shops.
 It’s popular because it’s cheap to manufacture.
 But it’s not chelated, and your body does not recognize it as a mineral it can readily use.

-As an individual supplement, the patented form of magnesium-l-threonate (MgT) called MagteinTM easily crosses the blood-brain barrier.
+As an individual supplement, the patented form of magnesium-l-Threonate (MgT) called MagteinTM easily crosses the blood-brain barrier.
 And is recommended because even in high doses does not cause diarrhea.

 Most multivitamins include a small amount of magnesium oxide which is useless as an ingredient.